00spoiler00/documentation/content/users/marc-boada/projects/record-consistency-checker.md

 This project conducts a series of tests to validate the definitions within each record (RecordDefinition) against the definitions in the database.
 It leverages an automatic identification algorithm and a patch file to facilitate the necessary adaptations between the two.

+It is mainly oriented to fix all uses of this information, but mainly the one rendered at the [developer portal](https://dev.uve.ai/api/connecta/structures)

 ## Features

 - **Automatic Identification Algorithm:** Compares and identifies fields across three sources.